Orthodontics

 Foods to Avoid During Treatment

-To prevent brackets from breaking off your teeth, you must strictly avoid hard, sticky, or highly chewy foods like popcorn, hard candies, and sticky caramels.
+To prevent brackets from breaking off your teeth, strictly avoid hard, sticky, or highly chewy foods like popcorn, hard candies, and sticky caramels.
 Slicing whole fruits into small, bite-sized pieces prevents dangerous leverage on your front hardware.

 Preventing Common Braces Issues

-If a wire accidentally shifts and begins irritating your cheek, applying a small pea-sized amount of protective orthodontic wax over the sharp point provides instant relief.
+If a wire shifts and begins irritating your cheek, applying a small pea-sized amount of protective orthodontic wax over the sharp point provides instant relief.
 Regular checkups allow your clinical team to spot and fix loose components before they slow down your progress.

 Why Vitrin Clinic Is the Ideal Choice for Metal Braces